zimengq/CodeCompass/compass/hook/README.md

 Then we will get **line_dict_new.json**, which saves the function or class names and the line IDs they appear for each.

+## Author Mapping by Lines

+In Code-Compass/compass/git_tool/rt_history, we prepare a script named **d_mapping.py** to map the developer, who recently modified the code, to the lines he revised.
+The input of this system is the line_range ID appears **in line_dict_new.json** and the line ID of we want to map.

+However, in the mapping process, we may encounter the situation that the list assignment index out of range.
+Because some developers may delete some pieces of their git history.
+As we get the author for each line by tracing the git history from the initial git, we can not get the whole mapping relationship in this case.

 ## Generate AST graph with Graphviz

     $ python main.py --view c_file_dir True/False